control.flatsys.FlatSystem

 dynamics(t, x, u, params=None)[source]

 Given time t, input u and state x, returns the value of the right hand side of the dynamical system.
-If the system is continuous, returns the time derivative
+If the system is a continuous-time system, returns the time derivative:

-where f is the system’s (possibly nonlinear) dynamics function.
-If the system is discrete-time, returns the next value of x:
+where updfcn is the system’s (possibly nonlinear) update function.
+If the system is discrete time, returns the next value of x:

 where t is a scalar.